Andrea Kremer: Early life and career

-Professional career
+Career

+ESPN

 In 1989, she became ESPN's first female correspondent.
 She served as their Chicago-based correspondent, then moved to Los Angeles to work as correspondent in 1994.

-At ESPN she worked on SportsCenter, Sunday NFL Countdown, Monday Night Countdown, and Outside the Lines, in addition to pieces on ESPN.com, ESPN Radio, and ESPNEWS.
+At ESPN, she worked on SportsCenter, Sunday NFL Countdown, Monday Night Countdown, and Outside the Lines, in addition to pieces on ESPN.com, ESPN Radio, and ESPNEWS.
 She moderated roundtable discussion and conducted interviews as a substitute host for Up Close.
 Many of her stories addressed topics such as domestic violence, sexual assault, and drug abuse.

+NBC Sports

 Kremer left ESPN in 2006 to become a sideline reporter for NBC Sunday Night Football and to contribute to the studio program Football Night in America.

 She was a reporter on NBC's coverage of the 2010 Winter Olympics in Vancouver and the 2008 Olympics in Beijing.
 During her time in Beijing, she reported on swimming, diving, and Michael Phelps's pursuit of eight gold medals.
 During the swimming events of the 2012 Olympics, she reported on the competition between Phelps and Ryan Lochte and on Phelps becoming the most decorated Olympian of all time.
-In 2010, she concentrated her Olympic coverage on speed skating in Vancouver.
+In 2010, she concentrated her 2010 Winter Olympics coverage on speed skating in Vancouver.

 She served as the sideline reporter for Super Bowl XLIII in February 2009.
 In 2011, she left Sunday Night Football and was replaced by Michele Tafoya.

 Kremer has been a correspondent for HBO's Real Sports with Bryant Gumbel since 2007, having contributed a host of critically acclaimed profiles and features to the Emmy Award-winning newsmagazine show.
 Her 2016 investigation into sexual assault in Bikram Yoga, which was named as one of the ten most shocking stories of the year by Metro.

 During her time at Real Sports with Bryant Gumbel, she interviewed Robert Kraft, Kobe Bryant, Urban Meyer, Pete Carroll, Phil Jackson, Lane Kiffin, Barrett Robbins, DeMaurice Smith, Bill Parcells, Joakim Noah, Jim Harbaugh, and John Harbaugh.

 Kremer became a regular contributor to NFL Magazine with former NFL quarterback Boomer Esiason.
 The magazine folded after four issues.

+NFL Network

 In 2012, Kremer joined NFL Network as a Chief Correspondent and led the network's coverage and in-depth reporting on health and safety.
 She reported on defensive back Darrelle Revis return from an ACL injury.
 She interviewed Johnny Jolly during his prison sentence for drug abuse charges and return to the field with the Green Bay Packers.
 She also did a story on Laurent Robinson's concussion.